Boom! Studios: 2000s

 During this time in its history, Boom! focused on publishing an array of original series created by a slew of industry veterans: Giffen worked on Hero Squared, Planetary Brigade, 10, Jeremiah Harm, and the Tales titles like Zombie Tales and Cthulhu Tales.
 DeMatteis collaborated with Giffen on Hero Squared and Planetary Brigade and brought his own series, The Stardust Kid, with Mike Ploog, over from Image Comics.
 Mike Mignola and Troy Nixey's Oni Press series Jenny Finn migrated to Boom! and finally completed its story.
 Eisner Award winner Dave Johnson created covers for Zombie Tales and Cthulhu Tales.
 Joe Casey created The Black Plague while Rafael Albuquerque's first American work debuted in The Savage Brothers.

-2006 saw Boom! move into licensing for the first time with the debut of Games Workshop series Warhammer 40,000: Damnation Crusade, based on the popular miniatures game of the same name.
+In 2006, Boom! moved into licensing for the first time with the debut of Games Workshop series Warhammer 40,000: Damnation Crusade, based on the popular miniatures game of the same name.
 In 2007, Boom! published Steven Grant's crime/action comic 2 Guns which Cosby and Ritchie co-produced for Universal Studios in 2013.

-At the 2007 San Diego Comic-Con, Boom! announced plans to launch its first imprint, a new line of comics for children originally announced with the name Zoom!, but when the imprint launched in 2009, the imprint debuted as "Boom Kids!".
+At the 2007 San Diego Comic-Con, Boom! announced plans to launch its first imprint, a new line of comics for children originally announced with the name Zoom!, but when the imprint launched in 2009, the imprint debuted as Boom!
+Kids.
 Boom! also signed a deal with Pixar to produce comic books based on their properties and secured newsstand distribution.
 The first included The Muppet Show by Roger Langridge and The Incredibles: Family Matters by Mark Waid and artist Marcio Takara.
 In February 2011, Boom! re-branded Boom!
-Kids as KaBoom!, re-focusing the imprint to be appealing to all ages rather than only children.
+Kids as KaBOOM!, re-focusing the imprint to be appealing to all ages rather than only children.

 Also, during the 2007 San Diego Comic-Con, Boom! announced the appointment of Mark Waid as Editor-in-Chief.
 This role would eventually grow to Chief Creative Officer in August 2010 before his eventual return to freelance work in December of that year.
 While in these leadership roles, Waid also created multiple successful titles, including Irredeemable in 2009, which became Boom!'s longest-running series at that time, lasting 37 issues, and a sister book Incorruptible.